bigyambat/TRGN510_FinalProject/Final_R_MdScript.md

 ```

 ![](Final_R_MdScript_files/figure-gfm/unnamed-chunk-25-1.png)<!-- -->

-\### Extracting transformed values Two types of transformation methods:
+### Extracting transformed values
+Two types of transformation methods:vst and rlog
-vst and rlog Transformed values are required to create PCA Plots and
+Transformed values are required to create PCA Plots and
 Heatmaps.
 Use blind = FALSE for faster runtime.
 Note: Rlog may take a
 12-24 hours